spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/gce-source-to-prod/index.md

 ---

-In this codelab, you will create a cohesive workflow which takes source code and builds, tests and promotes it to production.
+In this codelab, you create a cohesive workflow which takes source code and builds, tests and promotes it to production.
 You can also watch a video of this codelab in this [Youtube playlist](https://www.youtube.com/watch?v=N9VnJlKn734&list=PL4yLrwUObNkttE526AAj_ykc5UlIPjz8m&index=1).

 This will be accomplished via 3 pipelines: